The Focus on Sustainability

 The report is a positive shock that shows that major stores are understanding that consumers are serious regarding sustainability issues.
 It’s a recognition of the importance of consumers for a brand as well as the understanding that sustainability will differentiate their brand from the rest.
 Investments in sustainability do potentially alter pricing for consumer products.
 Luckily, it is about 70% of consumers would accept a price premium for these sustainable products.
 Consumers are willing to pay a higher price if they see transparent product information.

 Sobering statistics do showcase that there is a long road ahead.
-Currently, 73% of clothing will end up in a landfill or being incinerated and less than 1% of materials to produce clothes is recycled.
-On the plus side, as something becomes fashionable, it becomes powerful agents of this movement towards a more sustainable future.
-With 80% of Generation Z and Millennials interested in sustainability, investors want to invest in brands that provide consumers with what they are demanding.
+Currently, 73% of clothing will end up in a landfill or being incinerated and less than 1% of materials to produce clothing is recycled.
+On the plus side, as something becomes fashionable, it also becomes powerful agents of this movement towards a more sustainable future.
+With 80% of Generation Z and Millennials interested in sustainability, investors want to invest in brands that provide what they are demanding.
 Overall, there is no better time for companies to show investors their sustainability programs in their business strategy in order to attract major buyers.